tsaqifwismadi/Bird-Observer-Intensity-in-Netherlands/README.md

 # Birds-Observer-Intensity-in-Netherlands
 This repository contains the sequence of codes for Big Geodata Processing Project.
-Starting from data preparation, ESDA, and machine learning forecasting.
+Starting from data preparation, EDA, ESDA, and machine learning forecasting.